4 Searching the Literature

 4.4 Systematic Searching

 When do you need to be systematic?
-When your goal is to find all the relevant evidence on a question—not just enough to orient yourself or support an argument, but everything that exists.
+When your goal is to find all the relevant evidence on a question.
+Not just enough to orient yourself or support an argument, but everything that exists.
 This is the foundation of a systematic review: a comprehensive, unbiased synthesis of what the research actually shows.

 Systematic reviews answer questions like: “Does this intervention work? (and to what extent?)”
 “What does the totality of evidence suggest?”
 “Where are the gaps?”
 To answer these fairly, you can’t cherry-pick convenient studies.
-You need to surface all the knowledge—including studies that are harder to find, written in other languages, published in obscure journals, or sitting in grey literature repositories.
+You need to surface all the knowledge, including studies that are harder to find, written in other languages, published in obscure journals, or sitting in grey literature repositories.

 Publication bias means positive findings are more likely to be published.
 If your search doesn’t work hard to find unpublished and grey literature, you’ll overestimate intervention effects.

 This matters because incomplete searching biases your conclusions.
-The studies you miss are often systematically different from the ones you find easily—they may have null or negative results, come from underrepresented regions, or challenge dominant narratives.
+The studies you miss are often systematically different from the ones you find easily.
+They may have null or negative results, come from underrepresented regions, or challenge dominant narratives.

 AI is quickly getting good at screening articles and extracting data, but full automation of the process is not possible yet.
 For now, you need to keep reading this section.